RistoRavlov/technical-interview/README.md

 ### Review

-At the end of the excercice we will discuss what has been developed and what hasn't been developed.
+At the end of the exercise we will discuss what has been developed and what hasn't been developed.
-We suggest to go over the non-implemted features 30 minutes before the end of the excercice prepare a possible solution.
+We suggest to go over the non-implemented features 30 minutes before the end of the exercise.
+To prepare a plan for a possible solution.

 ### Requirements